JorgeAndd/Git-Complete/README.md

 # Starter Web Repo

 This is a simple website project for showing how to use Git and GitHub.
 Among other things, there is rebasing.
-There will be more in the future
+There will be more in the future.
+Emergency fix after stash

 ## Purpose